microsoft/vscode-docs/docs/extensions/testing-extensions.md

 **Note**: The documentation below assumes that you created a TypeScript extension but the same also applies for a JavaScript extension.
 However, some file names may be different.

-After you've created a new extension and opened the project in VS Code, you can select the `Extension Tests` configuration from the dropdown at the top of the Debug View.
+After you've created a new extension and opened the project in VS Code, you can select the `Extension Tests` configuration from the drop-down at the top of the Debug View.

 ![launch tests](images/testing-extensions/launch-tests.png)